How Much of the World’s Population Owns Bitcoin Today?

 Technologies like the internet, cell phones, TV, and cars get adopted gradually than suddenly by society.
 Bitcoin will be no different.
 This makes sense when you stop and think about it.

 Let’s use the example of email in the early ’90s.
 Back then, only a small percentage of the population was using it and could foresee its massive potential.
-Even though email was a huge improvement on the traditional mailing system, it still took time for the majority of society to understand it and utilize its benefits.
+Even though email was a considerable improvement on the traditional mailing system, it still took time for the majority of society to understand it and utilize its benefits.
 Fast forward a decade later, and everyone uses email every day.

 Today it’s estimated that 100 million people own Bitcoin or ~1.3% of the world’s population.
 As such, we are very much still in the “Innovators” stage in the adoption cycle of Bitcoin as a technology.